Fellowship FAQs

 May I apply for a long-term fellowship after having just held one?

 No. The Huntington will not award two long-term fellowships for work on the same project.
-You are eligible to compete for another long-term award as soon as you think a new project is sufficiently formulated to be competitive.
+You are eligible to compete for another long-term award after 7 years have passed and a new project is sufficiently formulated to be competitive.

 If I receive a short-term fellowship, may I divide it; for example, coming for one month in the fall and another month in the spring?

-Yes, as long as the split is within the fellowship year and are at least a month (20 business days) in residence each time.
-Fellowship years are defined as starting July 1 of the year awarded through June 30 of the following year.
+Yes, as long as the split is within the fellowship year and you spend at least a month in residence each time.
+A fellowship year is defined as starting July 1 of the year awarded through June 30 of the following year.
 Fellowships may not be split to periods shorter than one month.

 What does in-residence mean?

 Fellows are expected to spend twenty working days in the library per month.
 A “working day” is defined as any day the library is open for use.
 General hours are Monday, 9 a.m.–5 p.m., Tuesday–Wednesday, 9 a.m.–7 p.m., and Thursday–Friday, 9 a.m.–5 p.m.
-If there are fewer than 20 working days available in any month given the calendar or holiday schedule, you should plan to work as many days as are available.
+The library is closed weekends and most federal holidays.
 Fellows do NOT need to begin fellowships on the first of a calendar month.

 What happens if I fall short of 20 days in residence?